tanmoyio/miXed/README.md

 Automatic mixed precision training and inference on GPU.

+As the deep learning models like transformers getting larger and larger, its very difficult to train and perform inference on those models.
+You might feel the urge of training large language models but whenever you try to run that in your GPU, you might face cuda memory error.
+Training with `batch_size=1` is also not a good solution.
+So there is need of larger VRAM, but with AMP(automatic mixed precision) you can optimize the gpu memory usage by 2x, you can increase the `batch_size` which will provide you extra throughput.
+But the question is how it works, what are the principles behind AMP.

+Whenever we create some deep learning model, the datatypes are usually in Float32, but in AMP its a extension to pytorch which tries to optimize the vram by using mixed precision (Float32 and Float16 both).
+But why both?
+Its intuitive that using float16 alone will optimize the entire process.
+But why do we need to use mixed precision.
+Before answering that lets see the structure of these `FP16` and `FP32` datatypes.

 <img src="https://imgur.com/xIPuhut.png" height=200>

+#### Advantages of using FP16 over FP32
 |                        | Range FP32                  | Range FP16               |
 |------------------------|-----------------------------|--------------------------|
 |  Range                 | `1.4x10^-45` to `3.4x10^38` | `5.96x10^-8` to `655504` |
 |  Compute throughput    | 1x                          | 8x (Depends on the gpu)  |
 |  Memory throughput     | 1x                          | 2x                       |
 |  Memory stroage        | 1x                          | 2x                       |

+#### Some drawbacks of `FP16`

 Due to less precision `FP16` cannot capture small accumulations, but `FP32` can.
 Example: